abgolev/meowtzee/README.md

 Select any dice you wish to hold and click Roll again to reroll.
 You get a maximum of three rolls.

-Click on any of the player scoreboard boxes after any roll to enter your score.
-The boxes show the score you'll get.
+Click on any of the player scoreboard boxes after any roll to enter a score.
+The boxes show the potential score in green.

-After you're done with your turn, it's the computer's turn.
-After this, you will alternate turns until all scoreboard boxes are filled.
+After this, it's the computer's turn, after this, the player and computer alternate turns until all scoreboard boxes are filled.

+To access **Testing Mode**, enter Test as the player name.
+Testing Mode takes the number of games to simulate as input.
+Each 100 games take about 1.7 seconds.
+Inspecting the console after running testing mode will show a variety of information based on the simulations, including the computer's average score in each category.

 # General Yahtzee Rules: